sylvainmetayer/epsi-i4-sauvegarde/nextcloud_vm.md

 2. add to the `/home/epsi-backup/.ssh/authorized_keys` the public key of  `epsi-backup` user (from the nextcloud VM)

-3. Copy backup.sh script to the $HOME of epsi-backup. `scp backup.sh epsi-nextcloud@192.200.0.2:~`
+3. Copy backup.sh script to the $HOME of epsi-nextcloud. `scp backup.sh epsi-nextcloud@192.200.0.2:~`

 4. `sudo apt update && sudo apt install mysql-server mysql-client rsync curl`